Introduction: Why innovation isn't a luxury

 In an era of disruptive technologies, social transformation, and economic uncertainty, innovation is not a luxury.
 It is a necessity.
-Yet, RevelX research among almost 1000 companies shows that 60% do not have a clear innovation strategy.
+Yet, RevelX research among almost 1000 companies shows that 60% do not have a clear innovation plan.
 And that is problematic.
 Because without direction, innovation becomes ad hoc, random, and rarely effective.

 What is an Innovation Strategy?